A recent survey by CareerBuilder showed that smartphones are sapping worker productivity.

 - Training management software not only helps you keep track of who's completed training, but also integrates employee training status with your EHS and risk management activities.
 That means you can measure the effectiveness of your training programs against specific organizational issues, and identify areas where additional training is needed.

 Technology can make workplace learning more affordable, efficient and effective.
 It can help with delivering training materials, monitoring and measuring employee learning, and reducing risks in the workplace.
-For more tips and ideas to improve your training program, download our free workplace safety calendar.
+Next up, learn the difference between a learning management system and a training management system.